microsoft/vscode-docs/docs/languages/css.md

 ## Go to Symbol in file

-You can quickly navigate to the relevant CSS symbol from any file by pressing `kb(workbench.action.gotoSymbol)`.
+You can quickly navigate to the relevant CSS symbol in the current file by pressing `kb(workbench.action.gotoSymbol)`.

 ## Hovers